desource90/CleaningData/Codebook.md

 + XYZ - represents the 3-dimensions of the possible movement/measurement.
 + Jerk - Jerk signals

-The variables in this dataset are separated into three to four sections.
+The variable names in this dataset are separated into three to four sections.
+The casing of the variable names from the original dataset are preserved for the purposes of being easier to read.
+The underscores are included for the same reason.

 # Example 1